libbyshoop/runestone/source/classactivities/datatypes.rst

 List basics
 -----------

-See chapter 10 in Downey for more information about lists.

 A list is just a collection of data.
 It is linear, the data is order from first to last.
 It is changeable, you can add or remove